AceEvann/Studies-Projects/JavaScript/Introduction/Milk-Bottle-Robot/README.md

 # Milk Bottle Robot

 ### Change the code below to take money instead of bottles.
-Calculate the number of bottles the robot is able to buy and the exchange he will give you at the end:
+Calculate the number of bottles the robot is able to buy and the change he will give you at the end:

 *function getMilk(bottles) { <br/>
     console.log("leaveHouse"); <br/>